CurveDocs/curve-docs/docs/curve_dao/governance/curve-xgov/agents.md

     !!!guard "Guarded Methods"
         This function can only be called by the `RELAYER` of the contract.

     Function to execute a relayed message.
-Calling this function directly from the Agent contract will result in a reverted transcation, as it can only be called directly from the `Relayer` contract.
+Calling this function directly from the Agent contract will result in a reverted transaction, as it can only be called directly from the `Relayer` contract.
 Everyone can relay messages from there

     | Input       | Type                               | Description  |
     | ----------- | ---------------------------------- | ------------ |